CPAN Frequently Asked Questions

 A good starting point for Perl information is http://www.perl.org/

-Perl 5 and Perl 6 are two languages in the Perl family, but of different lineages.
-Perl 6 is not intended primarily as a replacement for Perl 5, but as its own thing - and libraries exist to allow you to call Perl 5 code from Perl 6 programs and vice versa.
+Perl and Raku (formerly known as Perl 6) are two languages in the Perl family, but of different lineages.
+Raku is not intended primarily as a replacement for Perl, but as its own thing - and libraries exist to allow you to call Perl code from Raku programs and vice versa.

 "We're really serious about reinventing everything that needs reinventing." --Larry Wall